Home | Category: First Hominins in Europe / First Modern Human Life

 Rob Lever of AFP wrote, “The underlying basis for the Stone Age diet is a belief that homo sapiens evolved into modern humans with a hunter-gatherer diet that promoted brain function and overall health.
 Backers say the human genome is essentially unchanged from the end of the Paleolithic era 10,000 years ago after evolving over millions of years.
 "It's intuitive," Cordain said.
 "Obviously you can't feed meat to a horse, you can't feed hay to a cat.
 The reason for that is that their genes were shaped in different ecological niches."
 He said peer-reviewed research has shown the Paleo diet better than the Mediterranean diet, US government recommendations and diets aimed at controlling adult diabetes.

-Proponents of the “Caveman” Diet
+Proponents and Critics of the Paleo Diet

 “Nestle and others also dispute some of the historical claims of Paleo diet advocates.
 "The claim that half the calories in the Paleolithic diet came from meat is difficult to confirm," she said.
 In a research paper, Nestle said the life expectancy of Stone Age man was around 25 years "suggesting that the Paleolithic diet, among other life conditions, must have been considerably less than ideal."
 Cordain argues however that there are modern societies of hunter-gatherers where the theory can be tested.
 In these societies, "elderly people have been shown to be generally free of the signs and symptoms of chronic disease (obesity, high blood pressure, high cholesterol levels) that universally afflict the elderly in Western societies," he says on his blog."When these people adopt Western diets, their health declines and they begin to exhibit signs and symptoms of 'diseases of civilization.'"
-[Source: Rob Lever, AFP, September 14, 2011]

 “Cordain acknowledges that because of the way society has evolved, it is impractical to feed the world with Paleo diets because many societies have become dependent on cereals.
 But he says it can be successfully used in many Western countries, and argues that despite jokes about the Stone Age, mainstream nutritionists will come around to his conclusions.
 "This is not a fad, this is not Fred Flintstone, this is the wave of the future," he said.”